3.3 Skills forecasting

 On this page

-Skills forecasting in the Czech Republic is part of the analytical and survey activities of the National Institute for Education (NUV) which employs several methods of forecasting. part of the agency migrated to the new National pedagogy institute of the Czech Republic and parts related to the labour market underwent the competence to the Ministry of Social Affairs and its activities.
+Skills forecasting in the Czech Republic was part of the analytical and survey activities of the National Institute for Education (NUV) which employed several methods of forecasting. part of the agency migrated to the new National pedagogy institute of the Czech Republic and parts related to the labour market underwent the competence to the Ministry of Social Affairs and its activities.

-Special section on the needs and position of school absolvents at the labour market is devoted within the NUV, the Infoabsolvent.
-Main focus of this section is in:
+A special section on the needs and position of school absolvents at the labour market is devoted within the National Pedagogy institute, the Infoabsolvent.
+The main focus of this section is in:

 - Analyzing and informing on structures of pupils and graduates, educational programs, educational offer of schools